jcbhmr/configure-deno-action/README.md

 [![](https://developer.stackblitz.com/img/open_in_codeflow.svg)](https://pr.new/https://github.com/jcbhmr/runs-using-deno)

-You can test the action by committing to the `main` branch and checking the
+You can test the action by committing and then checking the <kbd>Actions</kbd>
-<kbd>Actions</kbd> tab to see if the `test-action.yml` workflow succeeded.
-If
+tab to see if the `test-action.yml` workflow succeeded.
-you're opening a PR, the `test-action.yml` workflow will automatically run.

 <!-- prettier-ignore-start -->
 [deno configuration file]: https://docs.deno.com/runtime/manual/getting_started/configuration_file